Tamar Braxton Reveals All About New Music, Vince Herbert Domestic Violence

 It was first reported by Bossip last year that Tamar and Vince allegedly got into what the site described as being an “intense physical domestic dispute” at the Ritz Carlton in Atlanta, Georgia, on August 21 that allegedly saw Herbert “draw blood” on Braxton by biting her.

-“Vince actually bit Tamar on her hand so badly that he drew blood” an onlooker alleged at the time, before TMZ then obtained the 911 call in which a male voice who alleged to be Braxton’s assistant claimed that Tamar had been bitten by Vince and that he had then fled the scene before police arrived.
+“Vince actually bit Tamar on her hand so badly that he drew blood,” an onlooker alleged at the time.

+TMZ then obtained the 911 call in which a male voice who alleged to be Braxton’s assistant claimed that Tamar had been bitten by Vince, who fled the scene before police arrived.

 Lovebscott.com then went on to claim that the alleged incident was supposedly just one of many domestic violence altercations between Braxton and Herbert, claiming that the couple had “had multiple domestic abuse issues in the past” but noted that “this time there’s evidence” of the alleged violence because the alleged incident went down in a public place.